Underpin-WP/underpin-plugin-boilerplate/README.md

 1. Widgets
 1. Cron Jobs
 1. REST Endpoints

-It doesn't support these right now, but it could someday:
+1. Admin Submenu Pages

-1. Admin Pages
+It doesn't support these right now, but it will someday:

 1. Post Types
-1. Customizer
+1. Customizer Items
 1. Block

 It is also fairly straightforward to create custom loaders, so if you have your own extend-able registry of items, you